bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 Compilers		Individual Project	Technical Labs		untitled text.txt
 ```

-You can include hidden files with the `-l` flag, and show hidden files with the
+You can display your files in a list with the `-l` flag, and show hidden files
-`-a` flag.
+with the `-a` flag.

 ```
 alfierichards:~/Desktop$ ls -al